Trapped-ion quantum computer: Paul trap

 Once trapped, the ions should be cooled such that $k_{\rm B}T\ll\hbar\omega_z$(see Lamb Dicke regime).
 This can be achieved by a combination of Doppler cooling and resolved sideband cooling.
 At this very low temperature, vibrational energy in the ion trap is quantized into phonons by the energy eigenstates of the ion strand, which are called the center of mass vibrational modes.
 A single phonon's energy is given by the relation $\hbar\omega_z$.
-These quantum states occur when the trapped ions vibrate together and are completely isolated from the external environment.
+These quantum states occur when the trapped ions vibrate together and are isolated from the external environment.
 If the ions are not properly isolated, noise can result from ions interacting with external electromagnetic fields, which creates random movement and destroys the quantized energy states.